elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/the-new-operator-constructors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Usually, constructors do not have a return statement.
-Their task is to write all necessary stuff into this, and it automatically becomes the result, but if there is a return statement, then the rule is simple.<br /><br />
+  <div><strong>Interview Response:</strong> Constructors often do not contain a return statement.
+Their role is to enter all relevant information into this, and it immediately becomes the outcome; nevertheless, if there is a return statement, the rule is straightforward.<br /><br />
   <ol>
-    <li>If return is called with an object, then the object is returned instead of this.</li>
+    <li>If the return function gets used with an object, the object is returned instead of this.</li>
-    <li>If return is called with a primitive, it is ignored.</li>
+    <li>If the return function gets invoked with a primitive, it gets ignored.</li>
   </ol>
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />